sklarcorp/data-style-guide/README.md

 *  Measurements requiring fractions should have a space between the whole number and the fraction (e.g. 6 1/2" not 61/2")
 *  Do not put a space between the numbers creating a fraction (e.g. 1/2" not 1 / 2")
+*  Do not put a space between a

 ### Spelling Out Words and Use of Symbols or Abbreviations ###